 (F) When Elective Surgery is recommended by the Member’s Attending or Specialty Physician the Member may be required to attend an IME with an independent consultant prior to approval of the surgery.

-(1) The Director will notify the physician within 7 days of receiving a request to approve surgery that an IME will be required prior to approval of the surgery.
+(1) The Director will notify the physician within seven (7) days of receiving a request to approve surgery that an IME will be required prior to approval of the surgery.

-(2) The Director will arrange the IME as soon as possible, but no later than 30 days following the request for surgery by the Member’s Attending Physician or Specialty Physician.
+(2) The Director will arrange the IME as soon as possible, but no later than thirty (30) days following the request for surgery by the Member’s Attending Physician or Specialty Physician.

-(3) The Director will issue a decision to approve or deny the request for surgery as soon as possible, but no later than 21 days, following the date of the IME.
+(3) The Director will issue a decision to approve or deny the request for surgery as soon as possible, but no later than twenty-one (21) days following the date of the IME.

 5.13.06 – MEDICAL MANAGEMENT PROGRAMS